sonicbaume/epanns/README.md

 To see the available options, run `epanns --help`

-If you do not provide a checkpoint path, the [model checkpoint](https://zenodo.org/records/7939403) will be downloaded on the first run.
+If you do not provide a checkpoint path, the [model checkpoint](https://zenodo.org/records/7939403) will be downloaded on the first run and cached for future runs.

 ## Acknowledgements